 - What sets you apart from other professionals?

-- Are you independent or can you only offer one company’s products?
+- Are you independent, or can you only offer one company’s products?

 - Have you worked with other physicians?

-- Does the advisor serve as a fiduciary?
+- Do you serve as a fiduciary?

 The last question is an important one to know before you sign on with an advisor.
 An advisor bound by a fiduciary standard is regulated by the U.S. Securities and Exchange Commission and/or state securities regulators.

 Advisors not bound by fiduciary standards are only held to what is called the suitability standard.
 This means the advisor’s decisions only have to be “suitable” for the client — but not necessarily the absolute best option.

 Top-Rated Financial Planners for Physicians

-The fee structure is a monthly membership that offers access to an online portal, investment guidance, and meetings with a financial advisor to build a complete financial plan.
+The fee structure is a monthly membership that offers access to an online portal, investment guidance, and meetings with an advisor to build a complete financial plan.

 Phone Number: (541) 463-0899